-There have been 65 confirmed deaths associated with COVID-19.
+There have been 68 confirmed deaths associated with COVID-19.
 This equates to 6.8% of total confirmed cases.
 The Charles County death rate of 6.8% is higher than the MD state average death rate of 4.7%.
 However, it should be noted that the majority of deaths in Charles County are associated with outbreaks in skilled nursing facilities.
-The death rate for Charles County is going down from a high of 7.3% now that the outbreaks at skilled nursing facilities have been contained and/or reduced.
 There are 2 probable COVID-19 deaths.
 COVID-19 is listed as the cause of death, but laboratory testing has not yet confirmed.
+(New Charles County COVID-19 data will be pulled on May 26.)